ethanwongca/canadianonlinemun/README.md

 For the website - Javascript, CSS, HTML, React.JS, Bootstrap

 <h2> Discord Bots </h2>
+Bot code and screenshots of bots working are in the bots folder.

 Welcome bot- This bot greets delegates when they enter the COMUN server.

 Poll bot- Creates a poll for voting between three options, abstaining, for, and against